comunica/comunica-bencher/README.md

 By default, the Comunica engine will query the server cache at `http://server-cache:80/dataset`.
 If you want to skip this cache, you can set the source in `input/client-sources.json` to `http://server:3000/dataset` instead.

+If you want change more fundamental this to your experiment, you can change the following files:
+* `docker-compose.yml`: Instantiation of multiple services for your experiment.
+* `dockerfiles/`: Dockerfiles for the different services that are described in `docker-compose.yml`.
+These will be built on each experiment run.
+* `input/client-config`: The Comunica config file.
+* `input/client-sources.json`: The context containing the list of sources that Comunica should query with.
+* `input/nginx.conf`, `input/nginx-default`: NGINX configuration.
+* `server-config.json`: LDF server config file.

 ## License
 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/)